wchristian/perl5_wiki/Perl-7,-XS-and-Devel::PPPort.md

 If we choose this plan, I would also like to discuss how the `#define` will work for `__PERL_CORE_MAJOR`.
 I think they should be inline functions which extract from a single source of knowledge (`__PERL_CORE_VERSION=7.3.8`) instead of integers.

-#### Lie to the world

-Bumping `PERL_REVISION` from 5 to 7 is probably fine by itself and I expect the number of XS modules being broken by that simple bump being very limited. (we could probably gather some metrics)

-What's problematic is the bump of `PERL_VERSION` from 32 to 0 for example. (decreasing the number) Suggestion make the `PERL_VERSION` bump from 32 to 7000 (for example), and adjust internaly where it makes sense to remove 7000 for `~cosmetic` usages.
-Example with `perl -V`.

-With such a solution, I expect that it would not be mandatory (even if recommeneded) to patch all the XS distribution out in the world.